Get

 What Is a Wolfdog?

-Often it is a German Shepherd, Malamute, or Husky that is bred with the wolf to produce these canines.
+Often, a German Shepherd, Malamute, or Husky is bred with the wolf to produce these canines.
 Successful mating is almost exclusively done through human manipulation.
-Testing is available to check the genetic makeup of your dog and is powerful enough to detect wolf hybrids within three generations.
+Testing is available to check your dog’s genetic makeup and is powerful enough to detect wolf hybrids within three generations.

 Ethical Considerations of Breeding Dogs With Wolves